-For every 3rd and succeeding unexcused tardy in a quarter to school and/or class a student will be assigned to serve 1 after-school detention.
+For every third and succeeding unexcused tardy in a quarter to school and/or class a student will be assigned to serve one after-school detention.
 Tardy accumulation will start over each quarter.
-A detention will be issued for each tardy received after the 3rd tardy in the same class.
+A detention will be issued for each tardy received after the third tardy in the same class.
 Detentions for tardiness will NOT be included in the accumulation of detentions.
-Time missed due to tardiness will accumulate towards the 65 hour threshold.
+Time missed due to tardiness will accumulate toward the 65-hour threshold.